 3) dynamic working hours prediction

-The Use Case stimulates energy-efficient behaviour through an incentive system and has a high degree of potential success due to the fact that an attractive app invites to this behaviour while the total concept does only in part rely on the behavioural change of the user.
-Additional important energy saving capacities result from the self-learning capabilities of the system which allows it to recognise patterns and adapt the energy management system accordingly.
+The Use Case stimulates energy-efficient behavior through an incentive system and has a high degree of potential success due to the fact that an attractive app invites to this behavior while the total concept does only in part rely on the behavioral change of the user.
+Additional important energy saving capacities result from the self-learning capabilities of the system which allows it to recognize patterns and adapt the energy management system accordingly.

-The pilot consists of the installation of a number of sensors for 1 office wing (1600m2) in the building Videolab, together with a central controller and modifications to the Heating, Ventilation and Air-conditioning System (HVAC).
+The pilot consists of the installation of a number of sensors for 1 office wing (1600m2) in the building Video lab, together with a central controller and modifications to the Heating, Ventilation and Air-conditioning System (HVAC).
 In addition a cloud based control algorithm has been installed to enable peak shaving.
-The energy consumption and energy optimisation are monitored and visualised via the application, users can see this information.
-Based on the behaviour (patterns) and energy usage the HVAC can be managed more efficient.
+The energy consumption and energy optimization are monitored and visualized via the application, users can see this information.
+Based on the behavior (patterns) and energy usage the HVAC can be managed more efficient.

 The system monitors window openings, temperature, and occupancy.
 It gives users insights into energy use and promotes sustainable behavior.
 For example, to receive a message when you open a window in winter but want higher indoor temperature.